 With its sheltered coves and hidden sea caves, Dunmore East is a magical place in the Sunny South East.
 Go swimming and snorkelling during the day in Badger’s Cove or Stony Cove, and later explore the main thoroughfare where you’ll find bustling restaurants, cute ice cream shops and traditional pubs.
 Feel the sun on your face as you explore this glorious coastal village, and soak up the holiday atmosphere.

-For families looking for a safe day’s play, the waters of Councillor’s Beach are clear with lifeguards on watch as the little ones make a break for the water.
+For families looking for a safe day’s play, the waters of Counsellors' Strand are clear with lifeguards on watch as the little ones make a break for the water.
 For the hardy, year-round sea swimmers, there’s no better spot for a swimrise than the south-facing coves scattered beneath the cliffs.

 Councillor’s Beach and Lawlor’s Strand sweep in a charming arc and when the tide comes in, the beaches are completely submerged.
 Make sure you plan your swim in advance and in the evening, take the cliff-top path where you’ll stumble upon secret strands.

-Start at the flat rocks west of the harbour and follow the spectacular 6km Dunmore East Cliff Walk.
+Start at the flat rocks west of the harbour and follow the spectacular 6km Waterford Estuary Coastal Path.
 Dotted with benches, it’s a great place for a family hike.
-Stock up with a tasty picnic from the Lemon Tree Café and look for Bishop’s Cave, a flat rock below the cliff where open-air masses were held during Penal times.
+Look for Bishop’s Cave, a flat rock below the cliff where open-air masses were held during Penal times.

 This part of the coast is heavily eroded by wild winter storms from the south-east and the gleaming red sandstone cliffs are where you’ll spot fulmars and kittiwakes.
 Armed with binoculars, avid birdwatchers might even chance upon black cormorants and herring gulls standing on the rocky outcrops.